DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

 ##### Mapping index to tag string value

-You can use the following syntax to map index to tags string value.
+You can use the following syntax to map indexes to tag string values.
-In the example below, the metrics will be `snmp.ipSystemStatsHCInReceives` with tags like `ipversion:ipv6`.
+In the example below, the submitted metrics will be `snmp.ipSystemStatsHCInReceives` with tags like `ipversion:ipv6`.

 ```yaml